d1b1/node-mocha-shell/README.md

 sample app and pattern.

 ### Coming Soon
-`.mocha-shell.json` will contain all the mocha and app test information to change the default to the `mocha-shell` script call.
+Working on a better way to setup shell defaults to keep configuration easier for CI setups. `.mocha-shell.json` will contain all the mocha and app test information to change the default to the `mocha-shell` script call.